ga-wdi-lessons/react-continued/readme.md

 ### [Identify Where Your State Should Live](https://facebook.github.io/react/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live)

 Central to considering where state lives is the idea of **one way data flow**.
-The react documentation describes this step as "often the most challenging part for newcomers to understand".
+The React documentation describes this step as "often the most challenging part for newcomers to understand".

 Our task here is to look for the component for each aspect of state that could be the one place where that state is managed.